nonprofitable/nonprofitable.github.io/_posts/2017-04-23-afghanistan-field-test-samsung-chromebook-plus.markdown

 date:       2017-04-23
 tag: 		[gear, chromebook, Afghanistan]
 permalink: "/afghanistan-samsung-chromebook-plus/"
-description: "New for 2017, the Samsung Chromebook Plus is a surprisingly good teaching tool, even under less-than-ideal conditions in Kabul, Afghanistan."
+description: "New for 2017, the Samsung Chromebook Plus is a surprisingly good teaching and programming tool, even under less-than-ideal conditions in Kabul, Afghanistan."
 image:
   feature: afghanistan-chromebook-field-test.jpg
 ---